Updated on July 18th, 2024

 While you may wish to keep in theme with the bride’s color scheme, knowing which shades suit your complexion will help you narrow your options.

 Hold up different hues of fabric against your skin to see which look best against your skin tone.
-If you tend to get flushed, steer clear of reds, pinks and corals which will only exacerbate the problem.
-Instead try soft pastel shades of blue and green that give a cooling glow.
+If you tend to get flushed, steer clear of reds, pinks and corals.
+These will only exacerbate the red-face look.
+Instead, try soft pastel shades of blue and green that give a cooling glow.

 8. Bring the bride